HISTORY OF THE ANATOLIAN CIVILISATIONS

 But, it’s a complex subject and perhaps it’s not necessary to know everything in detail, although some understanding is desirable, especially so that you can understand and appreciate this museum in Ankara.

 HISTORY OF THE MUSEUM OF ANATOLIAN CIVILISATIONS

 I mentioned earlier that the Museum of Anatolian Civilisations is a fascinating place.
-First of all, the museum is in two historical Ottoman buildings – the Bedestan (covered market) and Kurşunlu Han.
+First of all, the museum is in two historic Ottoman buildings – the Bedestan (covered market) and Kurşunlu Han.

-Both buildings were built by Mahmut Pasha, the Grand Vizier under Sultan Mehmed the Conquerer, between 1464 and 1471.
+Both buildings were built by Mahmut Pasha, the Grand Vizier under Sultan Mehmed the Conqueror, between 1464 and 1471.

 The Bedestan is the central, exhibition hall area of the museum.
 The building is covered by 10 domes and the market had 102 shops.
 Alpaca clothes, unique to Ankara, were sold there.

-The second building of the museum – Kurşunlu Han – was built in accordance with the typical Ottoman han architecture, with a series of porticos that open onto a central courtyard.
+The second building of the museum – Kurşunlu Han – was built in accordance with the typical Ottoman han architecture, with a series of porticos that open towards the central courtyard.

 Both buildings were abandoned after the fire in 1881.
 However, Ataturk suggested that they could be arranged as a museum.
 The restoration works started in 1938 and finished in 1968, although the first part of the museum opened in 1943.
 The museum won the European Museum of the Year award in 1997.

 Phrygians worshipped many deities, but only one deity was depicted in human form.
 This is goddess “Matar”, whose name meant “mother”.